PlusOneSoftware/ModularComponents/README.md

             super(activity, drawer, icon, open, close);
             controller.addCallbackListener(this);

-            // Create the DrawerListenerModule, it will now handle the onDrawerListener events and broadcast them through the ModularComponent as custom callbacks
+            // Create the DrawerListenerModule, it will now handle the DrawerListener events and broadcast them through the ModularComponent as custom callbacks
             DrawerListenerModule listenerModule = new DrawerListenerModule(controller, drawer);
-            // The registerListener helper method can be used to subscribe an instance of the normal onDrawerListener interface listenerModule.registerListener(this); // Could also be done statically when we know the ModuleController: DrawerListenerModule.registerListener(controller, drawerModule);
+            // The registerListener helper method can be used to subscribe an instance of the normal DrawerListener interface listenerModule.registerListener(this); // Could also be done statically when we know the ModuleController: DrawerListenerModule.registerListener(controller, drawerModule);

         }